TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Related Work

-We note that none of these prior efforts focused on the problem of {\it predicting popularity trends}.
-In particular, those focused on UGC popularity prediction assumed a fixed monitoring period for all objects, given as input, and did not explore the trade-off between prediction accuracy and remaining views after prediction.
-Even though some authors showed the effectiveness of their methods for different monitoring periods~\cite{Lee2010,Pinto2013,Szabo2010}, they did not discuss how the monitoring periods should be determined for each individual object, as we do here.
-Moreover, our results indicate that our trend predictions can greatly improve the accuracy of recently proposed regression based popularity prediction models~\cite{Pinto2013} by building specialized models for each trend.
-We also show that this strategy provides significantly more accurate predictions than other state-of-the-art methods~\cite{Radinsky2012}.
+Other methods exploit epidemic modeling of UGC popularity evolution.
+Focusing on content propagation within an OSN, Li {\it et al.} addressed video popularity prediction within a single (external) OSN (e.g., Facebook)~\citep{Li2013}.
+Similarly, Matsubara {\it et. al.}~\citep{Matsubara2012} created a unifying epidemic model for the trends usually found in UGC.
+Such a model can be use for tail forecasting, that is, predictions after the peak time window.
+Again, none of these methods focus neither on trend predictions or on early predictions as we do.
+Also, tail-part forecasting is very limited when the popularity of an object may exhibit multiple peaks~\citep{Hu2014,Yu2015}.
+By focusing on a two step trend identification and prediction approach, combined with a non-parametric distance function, TrendLearn can overcome these challenges.

-The previous efforts that are most related to ours are those reported in~\cite{Nikolov2012} and~\cite{Ahmed2013}.
-The former proposes to predict whether a tweet will become a trending topic by applying a binary classification model (trending versus non-trending), learned from a set of objects from each class~\cite{Nikolov2012}.
-The objects are previously labeled by Twitter's internal mechanisms.
-Our work builds upon~\cite{Nikolov2012} by proposing a more general approach to detect {\it multiple} trends (classes), where trends are first {\it automatically} learned from a training set.
-Our solution also exploits the concept of shapelets~\cite{Ye2011} to reduce the classification time complexity, as we show in Section \ref{sec:ourapproach}.
+Chen {\it et al.}~\citep{Chen2013} propose to predict whether a tweet will become a trending topic by applying a binary classification model (trending versus non-trending), learned from a set of objects from each class.
+We here propose a more general approach to detect {\it multiple} trends (classes), where trends are first {\it automatically} learned from a training set.
+It is also important to note that our solution complements the one by Jiang {\it et al.}~\citep{Jiang2014}, which focused on predicting when a video will peak in popularity.
+Finally, our solution also exploits the concept of shapelets~\citep{Ye2011} to reduce the classification time complexity, as we show in Section \ref{sec:ourapproach}.

-Recently, Ahmed {\it et al.}~\cite{Ahmed2013} proposed a clustering-based model for popularity prediction.
-The popularity curve is broken into multiple phases.
-For each phase, objects are clustered into representative trends, and such trends are used to build a transition graph with the probabilities of changes between trends along the popularity curve.
-Predictions are made by walking on such graphs.
-However, the authors do not tackle the trade-off between remaining interest and prediction accuracy.
-In particular, as others~\cite{Szabo2010,Pinto2013,Matsubara2012}, they do not investigate how long an object should be monitored before prediction, as we do here, and assume this information is given.
-Adapting this method to tackle the early trend prediction problem is not straightforward.
-In particular, adapting the proposed solution to determine the monitoring period for each video (as opposed to use a fixed input parameter) is quite challenging, and is left for future work.